DefGuard/defguard/README.md

 bash <(curl -sSL https://raw.githubusercontent.com/defguard/deployment/main/docker-compose2.0/setup.sh)
 ```

-> [!WARNING]
-> This installation method is intended for testing, demonstrations, and evaluation purposes only.
+⚠️ Warning!
+This installation method is intended for testing, demonstrations, and evaluation purposes only.
 It is not recommended for production deployments.
 See the [deployment documentation](https://docs.defguard.net/deployment-strategies/overview) for production deployment guidance, architecture recommendations, and high-availability configurations.

 ## Documentation

 Comprehensive documentation is available at: https://docs.defguard.net

+## Video guides

+Visit out YouTube channel to see our [video guides](https://www.youtube.com/playlist?list=PLVR33X0CUHUcoyLshs9S8VbsGgggouCAW).

 ## Community